[Demo] ConductorOne's Policy Engine

 1. Keep the downloaded file safe, you’ll use it to set up the connector.

 That’s it!
-Next, move on to the instructions for your chosen setup method.
+Next, move on to the connector configuration instructions.

-Set up a Google Identity Platform cloud-hosted connector
+Configure the Google Identity Platform connector

 To complete this task, you’ll need: